WikiMini

 By letter

-In the Encyclopédie, the authors are identified by a letter at the end of an article.
+In the Encyclopédie, most of the regular authors are identified by a letter at the end of an article.
+By contrast, irregular contributors were often identified with their full names.

 • (A) – Boucher d'Argis